Nationwide Mortgage & Realty, LLC

 Equal Housing Lender

 Restrictions may apply.
 All loans are subject to credit, underwriting and property approval guidelines.
 Nationwide Mortgage & Realty, LLC is not acting on behalf of or at the direction of HUD/FHA or any government agency.
 CO: Check license status of your mortgage loan originator at www.dora.state.co.us/real-estate/index.htm.
-Also licensed in: CA, FL, IN, TN, VA, WI and TX: NMLS ID 276777.
+Also licensed in: CA, FL, IN, NC, TN, VA, WI and TX: NMLS ID 276777.
+Virginia law says that finance charges may be higher in a refinance.
 Illinois Residential Mortgage License | MB.
 6760210.
 WA: Consumer Loan License MB-276777.
-GA: Georgia Residential Mortgage Licensee 60857
+GA: Georgia Residential Mortgage Licensee 60857.
+MN: This is not an offer to enter into an interest rate lock agreement under Minnesota Law.

 • Home